 If you are a business owner, uncertainty is your constant companion; just like death and taxes, its presence is simply unavoidable.
-Therefore, if you want to be successful, you have to learn how to handle uncertainty in business while still moving forward.
+Therefore, if you want to be successful, you have to learn how to handle it while still moving forward.

 As a leader, you are exposed to a higher magnitude of risk.
 The decisions you make in times of uncertainty can impact on the future of your company, as well as those of your subordinates.
-Luckily, though, there are several steps you can take to mitigate risk, which we have detailed below: this is how to manage uncertainty in business.
+Luckily, though, there are several steps you can take to mitigate risk, which we have detailed below.

 In most business environments, uncertainty usually stems from external factors.
 This doesn't mean that your organisation's internal workings are free of risk (far from it, in fact), but it is safe to say that there is far more unpredictability outside of your firm than on the inside.